-The Clovis Community College Bookstore is operated for the convenience of students.
-The store carries student textbooks, supplies, and other articles of interest to the college community.
-Business hours for the Clovis Community College Bookstore are Monday through Thursday, 7:45 a.m. to 6:00 p.m., closed on Fridays.
-During the beginning of each semester, hours and days are extended.
-During the summer sessions, the bookstore is open but on a shortened day schedule.
+The Clovis Community College Bookstore carries course materials, school and testing supplies, apparel, snacks and gift items for sale.
+Business hours for the Clovis Community College Bookstore are Monday through Thursday, 7:45 a.m. to 6:00 p.m., and Fridays from 7:45 a.m. to 1:00 p.m.
+Hours are extended at the start of Fall and Spring sessions and are reduced during Summer sessions.
 Please refer to the Clovis Community College Bookstore's website for current store hours.
-Bookstore's phone number is (559) 325-5253; fax number is (559) 325-5259.
+The bookstore can be reached at (559) 325-5253.